algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-05-26-nltk-guide.md

 - Set access permissions to have full access to the internet and ability to call other algorithms

 For more information and detailed steps: <a href="http://developers.algorithmia.com/basics/your_first_algo/">creating and publishing your algorithm</a>

 <img src="/images/post_images/model_hosting/publish_alg.png" alt="Publish your algorithm" class="screenshot">

+## Working Demo
+If you would like to check this demo out on the platform you can find it here: <a href="https://algorithmia.com/algorithms/stephanie/test">NLTK-demo</a>

 That's it for hosting your <a href="http://www.nltk.org/">nltk</a> model on Algorithmia!